Track day insurance

 Most track day policies are temporary.
-You’ll usually take them out for a single day, but some will offer you cover for a few days in a row, which is handy if you’re planning a multi-day trip to the track.
+You usually take them out for a single day, but some offer you cover for a few days in a row.
+This is handy if you’re planning a multi-day trip to the track.

-Regardless of policy length, you’ll still only be covered for damage to your own car.
+Regardless of policy length, you might still only be covered for damage to your own car.

 So any damage you inflict on another driver’s vehicle is their responsibility – they won’t be able to claim on your policy.

-This makes track day insurance a particularly good idea if you’ll be speeding around a circuit shared by other drivers.
+This makes track day insurance a particularly good idea if you’re speeding around a circuit shared by other drivers.

 If you’re hit, your policy should cover any repairs you need to make.
 If you’re hit with no policy in place, the repairs are on you.

 Here’s a rundown of other aspects of track day cover you may find handy: